PEP 698 – Override Decorator for Static Typing

-In addition, even in cases where it does work it may be difficult for users
+In addition, even in cases where it does work, it may be difficult for users to

-to correctly work with multiple decorators, because getting the
+correctly work with multiple decorators, because successfully ensuring the

-field to exist on the final output requires understanding the implementation
+__override__ attribute is set on the final output requires understanding the

 @overridedecorator needs to execute after ordinary decorators like